 - Maturity & Experience

-“Facial hair, or beardedness, is a powerful sociosexual signal, and an obvious biological marker of sexual maturity”. – Dr. Nick Neave
+“Facial hair, or beardedness, is a powerful socio signal, and an obvious biological marker of maturity”. – Dr. Nick Neave

 That concludes the 12 crazy benefits of growing a beard.
 I hope you enjoyed the list and learned something new.